Types of In-Home Caregiver Services

-- Care for chronic conditions: Managed or treatable conditions like diabetes or cancer or degenerative disorders—for example, ALS (Lou Gehrig’s disease), Parkinson’s disease, arthritis, or multiple sclerosis (MS)—can often make even simple activities difficult.
+- Care for Chronic Conditions: Managed or treatable conditions like diabetes, cancer, or degenerative disorders—for example, ALS, Parkinson’s disease, arthritis, or multiple sclerosis—can make even simple activities difficult.
 Our caregivers will help your loved one retain as much independence as possible as they receive aid in daily tasks and customize care plans to change with the needs of our clients.

-- Hospital discharge care: Next steps and recovery time following a procedure or surgery can vary, whether a person has undergone joint replacement, been treated for pneumonia or heart issues, or given birth.
-Homewatch CareGivers understands these setbacks and can provide assistance and guidance as needed.
+- Hospital Discharge Care: Next steps and recovery time following a procedure or surgery can vary, whether a person has undergone joint replacement, been treated for pneumonia or heart issues, or experienced childbirth.
+We understand and can provide assistance with after surgery care as needed.

-- Care for all ages: As much as you would like to, you cannot always be home for a sick child, pregnant spouse, or bedridden parent.
-Regardless of the life situation you’re experiencing, rest assured that our caregivers are trained to help people of all ages.
+- Care for All Ages**: As much as you would like to, you cannot always be home for a sick child, pregnant spouse, or bedridden parent.
+Regardless of the life situation you’re experiencing, rest assured that our caregivers are trained to help people of all ages, including child care.

-- Respite care: If you are the primary caregiver to an elder or disabled loved one, you may need a short break from time to time.
+- Respite Care: If you are the primary caregiver, you may need a short break from time to time.
 Our caregivers can provide temporary short-term care while you tend to your own health and well-being.